Seongbuming/maia/README.md

 MAIA (Memory-Augmented Intelligent Assistant) implements prompt chaining with enhanced long-term recall capabilities for LLM-powered intelligent assistants.

+This work has been accepted to [IUI 2025](https://iui.acm.org/2025/) (ACM Conference on Intelligent User Interfaces).
+For citation information, please see the [Citation](#citation) section below.

 ## Requirements

 - Python 3.9